New Jersey Wrongful Death Lawyers

 A wrongful death claim is used when a representative of the decedent’s estate (a new jersey wrongful death lawyer) files the suit on behalf of the surviving family.
 The suit is filed against the party whose negligent actions caused the death.
 The surviving family members must be able to establish two things to successfully win this kind of lawsuit:

 - They prove that the death of their loved one was not caused by their own actions, but in fact by the negligent actions of the other party.

 - They provide proof that they suffered a measurable amount of damages because of the death of their loved one.

-How long can a wrongful death lawsuit take?
 What questions should I ask a New Jersey wrongful death attorney?